brianglass/anastasis/files/weekday_vespers.md

 Most pure Virgin, I have become fuel for shameless prodigality, an investigator of transgression, a teacher of passions, a guide to lust, entertainer of licentiousness, advocate of intemperance, and I have also taken pleasure in the thought of them.
 But deliver me from all destruction.

 Dread torrents of sin dreadfully buffet me, pains of Hell<a href="#_ftn29" id="_ftnref29"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[29]</span></a> surround me, the spiritual snare of death awaits me.
-Merciful Lady, I cry out to you with grief in my heart, Â‘Hasten, snatch me now from the death of despair and from the destruction of Hell.**
+Merciful Lady, I cry out to you with grief in my heart, ‘Hasten, snatch me now from the death of despair and from the destruction of Hell.**

 <span style="font-style:normal">Glory.
 Both now</span>. <span style="color:red;font-style:normal;mso-bidi-font-style:italic">Theotokion</span><span style="color:red">.</span>

-<span style="mso-bidi-font-weight:bold">L</span>et us hymn the whole worldÂ’s glory, engendered from humankind and who gave birth to the Master, the Gate of heaven<a href="#_ftn30" id="_ftnref30"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[30]</span></a>, Mary the Virgin, the song of the Bodiless Powers and adornment of the faithful; for she has been proclaimed Heaven and Temple of the Godhead.
-She, by destroying the middle wall of enmity<a href="#_ftn31" id="_ftnref31"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[31]</span></a>, has brought peace instead and thrown open the KingÂ’s palace.
+<span style="mso-bidi-font-weight:bold">L</span>et us hymn the whole world’s glory, engendered from humankind and who gave birth to the Master, the Gate of heaven<a href="#_ftn30" id="_ftnref30"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[30]</span></a>, Mary the Virgin, the song of the Bodiless Powers and adornment of the faithful; for she has been proclaimed Heaven and Temple of the Godhead.
+She, by destroying the middle wall of enmity<a href="#_ftn31" id="_ftnref31"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[31]</span></a>, has brought peace instead and thrown open the King’s palace.
 Therefore, holding fast to her as anchor of the faith, we have as champion the Lord born from her.
 Take courage therefore, take courage, people of God<a href="#_ftn32" id="_ftnref32"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[32]</span></a>; for he will make war on the foe as All-powerful.

 <span style="color:red;font-style:normal;mso-bidi-font-style:italic">Aposticha for the Martyrs.</span>

-Your brave confession in the stadium, O Saints, cowed the power of the demons and freed mankind from error; and therefore, as your heads were being struck off, you cried, Â‘May the sacrifice of our lives, Lord, be well-pleasing before you; for longing for you, we despised this temporary life, O Lover of mankindÂ’.
+Your brave confession in the stadium, O Saints, cowed the power of the demons and freed mankind from error; and therefore, as your heads were being struck off, you cried, ‘May the sacrifice of our lives, Lord, be well-pleasing before you; for longing for you, we despised this temporary life, O Lover of mankind’.

 <span style="color:red;mso-bidi-font-style:italic">Verse: </span>God is wonderful in his saints, the God of Israel.